zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Dependencies

-This method depends on methods [Get-Zone-NS-Names], [Get-IB-Addr-in-Zone] and [Get-OOB-IPs].
+This Method depends on Methods [Get-Zone-NS-Names], [Get-IB-Addr-in-Zone] and [Get-OOB-IPs].

 [To top]